 Depending on the context, it might be more relevant to identify the property of admitting such an action, rather than the action itself.
 This motivates the following definition.

-\begin{defn} A collection of subgroups $\Nl $ of a group $G$ is called $\alpha$-rotating if there is a $ \alpha\delta$-separated very rotating family of $G$ on a $\delta$-hyperbolic space, whose rotation subgroups are exactly the conjugates of $\Nl $. \end{defn}
+\begin{defn} A collection of subgroups $\Nl $ of a group $G$ is called $\alpha$-rotating if there is a $ \alpha\delta$-separated very rotating family of $G$ on a $\delta$-hyperbolic space $\X$, whose rotation subgroups are exactly the conjugates of elements of $\Nl $.
+When we want to stress a particular action, we will say that $\Nl$ is \emph{$\alpha$-rotating with respect to the given action} of $G$ on $\X$ \end{defn}